DDriggs00/mavlinkinterface/docs/active/yaw.md

 # yaw( degrees )

-Relative: yaws the submarine in place by *degrees*  degrees
+Relative: yaws the drone in place by *degrees*  degrees
-Absolute: yaws the submarine to face in the direction *degrees* degrees
+Absolute: yaws the drone to face in the direction *degrees* degrees

 ## Parameters